Pilatus00/FYP/README.md

 # FYP
-Code for final year project
+Code, figures and data for FYP